ebbekyhl/storageX/README.md

 - `solve_network.py`: script for solving the network.
 - `costs_2030.csv`: csv file obtained with 'PyPSA/technology_data' for the year 2030.

-The Jupyter Notebook "Storage-X" directs to the functions creating the main figures of the manuscript.
-Before creating these visualizations, create the folder "figures" in which figures are saved.
+The Jupyter Notebook "Storage-X" directs to the functions creating the main figures in the manuscript.

 The results folder contains the results (.csv files) obtained with the "make_sspace.py" script.
 These include:
 - `sspace_3888.csv`: results obtained for the Electricity system with 3888 samples